 Women and the Opioids Epidemic: The Need for a Woman-Centered Response

 America is in the midst of an epidemic of opioid use disorder and addiction — in 2017, there were 70,237 drug overdose deaths, two-thirds of which involved opioids.
 Overdose deaths have increased almost 6 times since 1999, and accidental drug overdose is now the leading cause of death in the U.S. among those under age 50 (the highest overdose rates are among those aged 25-44).
 An estimated 130 Americans die from overdose every day.
-For more information about the history and health implications of the opioid epidemic, see the NWHN's Fact Sheet on this topic.
+For more information about the history and health implications of the opioid epidemic, see the NWHN's Consumer Health Info on this topic.

 Factors that contribute to women being more likely to develop opioid dependency in a shorter time than men: